tkn-tub/ns3-gym/src/network/doc/packets.rst

   void AddHeader (const Header & header);
   /**
    * Deserialize and remove the header from the internal buffer.
+   *
-   * This method invokes Header::Deserialize.
+   * This method invokes Header::Deserialize (begin) and should be used for
+   * fixed-length headers.
    *
    * \param header a reference to the header to remove from the internal buffer.
    * \returns the number of bytes removed from the packet.